ConradIrwin/pry-rescue/README.md

 Peeking
 =======

-Someones bugs in your program don't cause exceptions.
+Sometimes bugs in your program don't cause exceptions.
 Instead your program just gets stuck.
-Examples include infinite loops, slow network calls, or badly backtracking parsers.
+Examples include infinite loops, slow network calls, or tests that take a suprisingly long time to run.

 In this case it's useful to be able to open a pry console when you notice that your program is not going anywhere.
 To enable this feature you need to run: